Funding for Senior Thesis Research

 - Any special qualifications that have prepared you to participate in the conference

 Expense Guidelines.
 Funding may be used only for the following expenses and does not cover costs of personal items, entertainment or social activities:

 - Conference registration fees

 - Travel to the conference

 Award Conditions.
 In accepting this award, the recipient is expected to recognize the source of this funding in the acknowledgement section of their poster and/or talk and in any subsequent publications that may result from this project.
 In addition, the student agrees to submit the following documents to the director of undergraduate research within five days of returning from the conference:

-- A completed and signed copy of the Student Voucher form, including an itemized list of expenditures and digital copies of all receipts
+- A completed and signed copy of the reimbursement form, including an itemized list of expenditures and digital copies of all receipts

 - An electronic copy of the accepted conference abstract, presentation or summary of experience (as applicable)